Unsafe transport leads to death: Farmworkers 'disposable'?

 That lack of manpower, combined with often minor penalties for infractions, encourages people to cut corners, farmworker advocates say.

-Often, a record of alleged non-compliance is discovered only after a crash.
+Violators are “aided and abetted” by the fact that most workers are too afraid of dismissal or deportation to complain, Schell says.
+Often, a record of non-compliance is discovered only after a crash.

 This July 2, police say a 1979 school bus carrying dozens of Haitian farmworkers and family members blew through a flashing red light near the town of St. Marks, Florida, and was struck by a tractor-trailer.
-The truck driver and three on the bus were killed, including a 4-year-old boy.
-Among those injured was 86-year-old Solange Estinfort, who was found unconscious beneath the corpse of a co-worker.
-“Someone took me from the bus and put me outside,” she said in Creole.
+The truck driver and three on the bus were killed.

-She told AP that she was crushed beneath two benches that came loose during the crash — and unsecured bus seats were among 25 violations cited in post-accident inspections of farm labor contractor Billy R. Evans’ fleet.
-On July 29, the Federal Motor Carrier Safety Administration issued an order against the Belle Glade, Florida, contractor, taking his 12 buses and six trucks off line and stating that Evans’ practices presented “an imminent risk of serious injury or death.”
+Unsecured seats were among 25 violations cited in post-accident inspections of farm labor contractor Billy R. Evans’ fleet.
+The Federal Motor Carrier Safety Administration called the Belle Glade, Florida, contractor “an imminent risk of serious injury or death,” and ordered him off the roads.

-Even after the fatal accident, the agency told Evans it found “no indication that you implemented any safety management plans or altered your current operational model.”
-It noted the same driver had been in a similar, though non-fatal, crash in January.

 The case remains under investigation.
 Neither Evans nor the driver responded to AP’s calls for comment.